-Precision is defined as a percentage value of correct notification alert when there are any SIMONIC wristband approaching the smartphones in all scanning radius (5m,10m,15m,20m) compared to all notification alert which pop up whether its right or wrong.
-Means how precise the pop ups notification alert are represents the correct conditions of wristband being in scanning radius.
-Recall represents the correct notification alert when there are any SIMONIC wristband approaching the smartphones in all scanning radius (5m,10m,15m,20 m) compared to the true condition whether the notification alert pops up or not.
-Means how good notification alert will pops up when the wristband being in scanning radius.
-Accuracy shows that all notification alert which pops up, whether it’s right or wrong, compared to all behavior of the system (true condition/false condition).
-Means how much the notification alerts is pop up, whether it’s right or wrong when compared to all behavior of the system.
+Precision is defined as a percentage value of correct notification alert when any SIMONIC wristband approaches the smartphones in all scanning radius (5 m, 10 m, 15 m, and 20 m) compared to all notification alerts that pop up right or wrong.
+This means how precise the pop-ups notification alert represents the correct conditions of wristband being in scanning radius.
+The recall represents the correct notification alert when any SIMONIC wristband approaches the smartphones in all scanning radius (5 m, 10 m, 15 m, and 20 m) compared to the actual condition of whether the notification alert pops up or not.
+This means how good a notification alert will pop up when the wristband is in the scanning radius.
+Accuracy shows that all notification alerts pop up, whether right or wrong, compared to all system behavior (true condition/false condition).
+This means how much the notification alerts pop up, whether right or wrong, compared to all system behavior.
 The harmonic mean of precision and recall is defined as F1-score.

 Geofence Performance